abtion/guidelines/career/ladder.md

   that can be solved in isolation most of the time.
 - [ ] Consistently shows initiative and identifies areas of improvements for themselves and the team.
-- [ ] Ensures proactively that the relevant stakeholders are informed if the team is running into issues.

 #### Simple
 - [ ] Creates architecture that enables many potential futures without knowing exactly what the future is.